chengyeow/Project-2-Ames-Housing-Data/README.md

 With the right kind of predictors, this model aims to make the property market in Ames a fair and competitive one that will benefit both buyers and sellers.

+Please note that there are two files to this project.
+- G2 Ames Housing Data Cleaning - Part 1
+- G2 Ames Housing Modeling - Part 2

 ### Datasets
 * [`train.csv`](./datasets/train.csv): Train set for training the machine learning models.